-The aldehyde dehydrogenase-2 polymorphism affects alcohol dependence differently by genderAugust 15th, 2011 in Other /
+The aldehyde dehydrogenase-2 polymorphism affects alcohol dependence differently by genderAugust 15, 2011 in Medicine & Health / Other

 Researchers know that gender differences exist in the prevalence, characteristics, and course of alcohol dependence (AD).
 Polymorphisms of alcohol dehydrogenase-1B (ADH1B) and aldehyde dehydrogenase-2 (ALDH2) are strong genetic determinants of AD.
 A new study of gender differences in the effects of these polymorphisms on the development of AD has found that inactive ALDH2 can accelerate the development of AD in women.